Dowker-type theorems for disk-polygons in normed planes: Introduction

 For any integer $n \geq 3$ and plane convex body $K$, let $A_n(K)$ (resp. $a_n(K)$) denote the the infimum (resp. supremum) of the areas of the convex $n$-gons circumscribed about (resp. inscribed in) $K$.
 Verifying a conjecture of Kerschner, Dowker \cite{Dowker} proved that for any plane convex body $K$, the sequences $\{ A_n(K) \}$ and $\{ a_n(K) \}$ are convex and concave, respectively.
 It was proved independently by L. Fejes T\'oth \cite{LFTperim}, Moln\'ar \cite{Molnar} and Eggleston \cite{Eggleston} that the same statements remain true if we replace area by perimeter, where the last author also showed that these statements are false if we replace area by Hausdorff distance.
 These results are known to be true also in any normed plane \cite{MSW}.
 Dowker's theorems have became important in many areas of discrete geometry, in particular in the theory of packing and covering \cite{LFTSzeged, Bambah, regfig} and are often used even today (see e.g. \cite{Prosanov, BL23}).

 Among many variants of Dowker's theorems that have appeared in the literature, we mention only one, which is related to the notion of spindle convexity.
 This concept goes back to a paper of Mayer \cite{Mayer} who, for any given convex body $C$ in Euclidean space, considered sets $X$ with the property that for any points $p,q \in X$, $X$ contains the intersection of all translates of $C$ containing $p,q$.
 He called these sets \emph{hyperconvex}.
 His paper led to several papers in this topic in the 1930s and 40s, which, however, seems to have been forgotten by the end of the century.
 In modern times, a systematic investigation of hyperconvex sets was started in the paper \cite{BLNP} in 2007 for the special case that $C$ is a closed Euclidean ball, and a similar paper \cite{LNT2013} appeared in 2013, dealing with any convex body $C$ (see also \cite{JMR}).
+Some aspects of hyperconvex sets, namely those related to the Carath\'eodory and the Krein-Milman Theorem, are studied in \cite{Pol} in the case that $C$ is a Euclidean ball, and in \cite{BalPol} in general.
 Hyperconvex sets have appeared in the literature under several different names: spindle convex, strongly convex or superconvex sets (see e.g. \cite{MM22, Vincensini}), and appear in different areas of mathematics \cite{ChDT, HSTV, MM22}.
 In this paper, we follow the terminology in \cite{BLNP, LNT2013}, and call a set satisfying the property in Mayer's paper \emph{$C$-spindle convex}, or shortly \emph{$C$-convex}, and if $C$ is a closed Euclidean unit ball, we call it spindle convex (see Definition~\ref{defn:C-spindle}).

 One of the results related to spindle convex sets is due to G. Fejes T\'oth and Fodor \cite{TF2015} who extended Dowker's theorems, together with their variants for perimeter, for spindle convex sets; in these theorems the role of inscribed or circumscribed convex $n$-gons is played by the so-called \emph{disk-$n$-gons}, obtained as the intersections of $n$ closed Euclidean unit disks.
-They also proved similar theorems in hyperbolic or spherical plane.
+They also proved similar theorems in hyperbolic and spherical plane, apart from the case of the perimeter of circumscribed polygons on the sphere, which is still open.